MaslowCommunityGarden/Maslow-triangulation-linkage-kit/INSTRUCTIONS.md

 ### I can't see my linkages; everything is black.
 * Turn on the light.
 It's always smart to use your Maslow with the room lights on.

+### The wooden pieces don't look straight.
+* There are a few kits in which you might notice the wooden pieces have a slight bow in them, this bow will go away when you glue and clamp the pieces together.
+Just ensure that you have it flat while it dries, I would suggest laying it on a table and putting weights on it.
+This is an extremely rare thing and has happened to less than 0.8% of the kits shipped.
+They were accidentally cut with the main wood grain running the wrong direction and I only found out after a few kits had shipped (less than 10 total).
+This should not affect strength or accuarcy to any detriment.
+If you have concerns or need a replacement piece please let me know.

 ### The bars are not rubbing but there's still a lot of friction!
 * Some friction in the joints is totally okay, things will loosen up with use.
 If you find there's too much friction in the joints you can gently ream them with a drill bit (by hand, not with a drill) or even use a smooth shank of the right diameter to "work" the mounting hole until it feels right.
 To understand why some friction on these joints is not a big problem you can read [this post](https://forums.maslowcnc.com/t/throwing-my-hat-in-the-sled-modification-ring/193/595) in the forums.